The Private Equity Review: Germany

 At the level of an investor the income is taxed upon distribution and transfer or redemption of fund units.
 In addition, investors are taxed on the part of the unrealised added value from non-distributed income accumulated during the year (dry income).
 No dry income will occur if the tax-opaque fund does not increase in value during a calendar year, or if the amount distributed to the German investors during a calendar year exceeds the computed dry income.
 For individuals that hold their investment interest as a private asset, the income is subject to flat tax regime (25 per cent plus surcharges).
 For investors that hold their investment as a business asset, the income is subject to tax at their personal tax rate.
 Corporate investors are subject to corporate income tax of 15 per cent (and eventually trade tax) plus solidarity surcharge of 5.5 per cent.
 The 95 per cent exemption for investment income is not applicable.
 With respect to investment proceeds from mixed funds, real estate funds and equity funds certain partial exemptions are applicable.

-In the event if the German Controlled Foreign Corporation Rules (the CFC Rules) or Passive Foreign Investment Corporation Rules (the PFIC Rules) apply, e.g., if the foreign corporation does not qualified as an investment fund in the meaning of ITA, they trigger taxation at the level of the German tax-resident investor on ‘passive income’ earned by the foreign corporate investment company, thus breaking down the tax shelter of retained profits.
+In the event that the German Controlled Foreign Corporation Rules (the CFC Rules) or Passive Foreign Investment Corporation Rules (the PFIC Rules) apply (e.g., if the foreign corporation does not qualified as an investment fund within the meaning of the ITA), they trigger taxation at the level of the German tax-resident investor on 'passive income' earned by the foreign corporate investment company, thus breaking down the tax shelter of retained profits.
 Passive income, in particular, comprises interest income as well as income and realised capital gains from debt instruments; such income will be fully taxable at the level of the investor.
 To avoid double taxation, dividends received from corporate investment companies and realised capital gains from the sale of shares in such companies are tax-exempt for the German investor to the extent that they were subject to prior CFC or PFIC taxation.

 In practice, a participation of German investors in foreign corporate private equity funds will not seem appealing from a tax perspective.
 To prevent tax discrimination, existing corporate funds as well as new funds may consider setting up in an alternative form (such as a partnership).
 For Luxembourg vehicles, the newly introduced common limited partnership or special limited partnership may be an option.